vinaya-ravi/LiverTumor-Segmentation/README.md

 - **Dataset:**
   - Based on the LiTS dataset from Kaggle, filtered to include only CT slices with annotated tumor regions.
   - Images and masks are resized to 128×128 pixels and normalized.
-  - Data augmentation (flips, rotations, intensity shifts) enhances model robustness.
+  - Data augmentation enhances model robustness.

 - **Models:**
   - **U-Net:** Encoder-decoder architecture with skip connections, effective for biomedical image segmentation.
   - **ResU-Net:** An improved U-Net variant with residual blocks, enabling deeper networks and better feature learning for complex tumor structures.

 - **Training Protocol:**
-  - Both models trained on identical data splits with the Adam optimizer and binary cross-entropy loss.
+  - Both models trained on identical data splits with the Adam optimizer and binary cross entropy loss.
   - Early stopping and TensorBoard monitoring are used to prevent overfitting and log progress.

 - **Evaluation Metrics:**